jswanson3323/SmartRouter/README.md

 - structure similarity
 - semantic target similarity

+The same general fuzzy logic is also used to recover likely state-query targets.
+Examples:
+- `is the office line on` -> `Office Light`
+- `what is the tempurature in the great room` -> temperature query in `Great Room`

 ### Area and SuperArea resolution

 If an utterance omits an area, the matcher can use the origin area from the satellite/device context.